siddhartha-gadgil/LeanAide/README.md

 ```

 Then open `code` from the base directory.
-Navigate to the file `TranslateExample.lean` to see an example translation (which will run automatically after compilation).
-More examples are in the comments.
+Navigate to the file `TranslateExample.lean`.
+Place the cursor to the end of one of the comments below and invoke the _code action_ to translate by clicking on the _lightbulb_ or using `ctrl-.`

 ## Elaboration using a docker container